The North American

 Shagya-Arabian should be beautiful and balanced, with an expressive face, a well-shaped neck, a good topline, a long croup with a well-carried tail, and strong, dry legs.
 Most importantly, he should move correctly in all three basic gaits.
 Shagya-Arabians are typically 15 to 16 hands in height (with occasional individuals over and under) and with a minimum of 7 inches of bone at the cannon.
 Grey is the most common color, although there are also bay, chestnut and black Shagya-Arabians.

-The Shagya-Arabian or "Shagya" breed was originally developed at the Imperial Stud at Babolna, Hungary.
+The Shagya-Arabian was originally developed at the Imperial Stud at Babolna, Hungary.
 Failed experiments with Spanish and Thoroughbred blood eventually led the breeders at Babolna to a cross of native Hungarian mares with stallions of pure Desert Arabian blood.
-Shagya bloodlines were also developed at the stud farms at Radautz (Hungary), Topolcianky (Czechoslovakia), Mangalia (Rumania), and Kabijuk (Bulgaria).
+Shagya-Arabian bloodlines were also developed at the stud farms at Radautz (Hungary), Topolcianky (Czechoslovakia), Mangalia (Rumania), and Kabijuk (Bulgaria).

 The breed takes its name from the dapple-grey stallion Shagya, born in 1810.
 The Bani Saher tribe of Bedouins, who lived in what is now Syria, bred Shagya and sold him to agents of the Habsburg monarchy.
 In 1836, he became the breeding stallion at Babolna.
-Shagya was prepotent and appears in almost all Shagya pedigrees (Illustration and Painting above of Shagya).
+Shagya was prepotent and appears in almost all Shagya-Arabian pedigrees.

 One of the purposes of the Shagya-Arabian breed has always been as improvers of other breeds.
 Shagya-Arabian stallions appear in the bloodlines of many warmblood breeds, including the influential stallions Gazal VII and Bajar.
 The Shagya-Arabian mare "Jordi" is the dam of the great warmblood stallion "Ramzes".
 "Ramzes" descendant "Rembrandt" won the 1988 Olympic Gold Medal for dressage.